-6. Governance and Targets
+7. Governance and Targets

 The ACE will report risk to CMT at least every two months using the CRR to ensure Heads of Service, Executive Directors and the Chief Executive remain aware of the key risks to the Council and the measures being put in place.
+The risk owners may be required to present their risk entries to CMT for wider discussion.